spack/spack-tutorial/tutorial_packaging.rst

 Success!

-All we needed to do was add those path arguments for configure to perform a simple, no frills build.
+All we needed to do was add the path arguments for the two concrete packages for configure to perform a simple, no frills build.

-But is that all we can do for this package?
+But is that all we can do to help other users build our software?

 ---------------
 Adding Variants